majdal/modex/scratch/websocket_remoting_API/README.md

 ====

 One similar task is to write a JSONWebSocket which autowraps and unwraps all messages to/from JSON so that you handlers deal in objects.

+Another one is to design a WebSocket class that understands relative links.